wp-plugins/smartpost-templates/readme.txt

 * Fixed bug where .mp4 files were not being properly encoded and uploaded

 = 2.2 =
-* Initial release into to the WordPress plugin repository.
+* Initial release to the WordPress plugin repository.

 == Upgrade Notice ==